theodore-s-beers/bekesh/docs/research-synthesis.md

 The Babel failures and Raqim pattern tests provide a useful seed corpus for most of these categories. ([GitHub][3])

-## Recommended starting stack
+## Possible advanced stack

-The strongest practical combination is:
+The strongest practical combination for a future shaping-aware backend would be:

 **Raqim patterns for candidate ranking → HarfBuzz WASM for shaping and safety → a Qt-inspired width allocator → Babel and TypoArabic cases for regression testing.**

-Nagwa’s TypeScript library gives you a useful model of the desired outer API, while `kashida-js` gives you a compact baseline against which to demonstrate why style-specific rules and repeated reshaping produce better results.
-This lets the project begin as a manageable U+0640 fitting library without closing off later support for `jalt`, variable-font elongation, or JSTF-like multi-stage justification.
+Nagwa’s TypeScript library provided a useful model of the desired outer API, while `kashida-js` provided a compact baseline against which to demonstrate why style-specific rules and repeated reshaping produce better results.
+Bekesh began with a lighter browser-native measurement architecture, without closing off later support for HarfBuzz, `jalt`, variable-font elongation, or JSTF-like multi-stage justification.

 [1]: https://www.w3.org/TR/alreq/ "https://www.w3.org/TR/alreq/"
 [2]: https://aliftype.com/blog/introducing-raqim-kashida/english "https://aliftype.com/blog/introducing-raqim-kashida/english"